Nyx: Goddess of the Night and Daughter of Chaos

 Even Zeus Knew Not to Mess With Nyx

-In this part of the "Iliad," the powerful goddess Hera hatched a plan to "lay in love" with Zeus, but she needed help from Hypnos, the god of Sleep and son of Nyx.
+In this part of the "Iliad," the powerful Greek goddess Hera hatched a plan to "lay in love" with Zeus, but she needed help from Hypnos, the god of Sleep and son of Nyx.
 If Hypnos would just lull Zeus into a deep slumber, Hera promised him thrones of gold.

 Advertisement